-Fresh blueberries are simmered with brown sugar, shallots, cider vinegar, ginger, a touch of cinnamon & cornstarch to thicken.
+To make the blueberry sauce, fresh blueberries are simmered with brown sugar, shallots, cider vinegar, ginger, a touch of cinnamon and cornstarch to thicken.
 The blueberry mixture is then spooned on top of the warmed brie.

 Served up with crackers or baguette slices, this blueberry brie makes a terrific, summery appetizer.
-Every bit of this amazing dish was gobbled up… brie scraped down to the rind and plate practically licked clean of any trace of blueberry.
+Every bit of this amazing dish will be gobbled up- brie scraped down to the rind and plate practically licked clean of any trace of blueberry.
+Guaranteed!

 Baked Brie with Blueberry Sauce

-1 Tablespoon grated fresh ginger (or 1/2 tsp. ground ginger)
+- 1 tablespoon grated fresh ginger (or 1/2 teaspoon ground ginger)

-3. Place brie round on baking sheet.
+- Place brie round on baking sheet or in a baking dish.
 With a sharp knife, cut through rind around the top edge of the brie (just make a cut into the top layer of the brie all the way around, but don't remove it).
 Bake 15 minutes, or until cheese is soft and melted.
 Carefully move hot brie to a serving plate.
 With a sharp knife, carefully cut under the top of the brie (under the rind) and remove.
-Top brie with blueberry mixture.
+Top the brie with the blueberry mixture, and serve with baguette slices or crackers.